Pathfinder - The Gunslinger Handbook

 - Manyshot: Doesn't work with guns.

 See my Practical Guide to Firearms for help selecting firearms.

 Armor is presented in the order in which you should acquire it, rather than alphabetical order.
 Magic armor is covered below in the Magic Items section.

 - Studded Leather: Your starting point.
 This should last through early levels.
 Don't bother enhancing because you're going to get a Mithral Shirt pretty quickly.

 - Buckler: I don't know why more people don't use bucklers.
 A masterwork buckler is 165gp, has no armor check penalty, and doesn't prevent you from using your off hand.
-Your off hand is going to be empty anyway, and you need all the AC you can get.
+Your off hand is going to be empty anyway (unless your using two pistols, in which case the -1 to attacks is almost certainly worth the AC bonus), and you need all the AC you can get.
 When you start having enough gold to enhance your armor, enhance your buckler first because it has no maximum dexterity bonus, and you won't need to trade up.

 - Mithral Shirt: Mithral Shirt will be your best bet for AC until your Dexterity bonus hits +10, which will be extremely high level.